 4.4 Unless otherwise expressly stated, all amounts stated to be payable by you under any Contract are exclusive of GST.

 4.5 If GST is imposed on any supply made under or in accordance with any Contract, the recipient of the taxable supply must pay to the supplier an additional amount equal to the GST payable on or for the taxable supply.
 Payment of the additional amount will be made at the same time as payment for the taxable supply is required to be made in accordance with the Contract subject to the provision of a tax invoice.

 4.6 In this clause the expressions "GST, "tax invoice", "recipient" and "taxable supply" have the meanings given to those expressions in the A New Tax System (Goods and Services Tax) Act 1999.

 5.1 You agree that until we confirm that a credit facility has been granted to you, all Goods are supplied on a cash before delivery basis.

-5.2 Unless otherwise agreed, all amounts owing to the Company on account of Goods supplied to you on credit are due and payable by the last working day of the month following the month in which Goods are delivered or collected.
+5.2 Unless otherwise agreed, all amounts owing to the Supplier for Goods supplied to you via a trading account are due and payable 30 days of the end of month in which Goods are delivered or collected.